BelalAdelDev/Waste-Classification-CNN/README.md

 ## Project Overview

 This project trains and evaluates a CNN model to classify images of waste into six classes: cardboard, glass, metal, paper, plastic, and trash.
 It uses image augmentation and leverages transfer learning with EfficientNetB0 pretrained on ImageNet.
-The notebook includes training, evaluation, metrics reporting, and inference demonstrations.[1]
+The notebook includes training, evaluation, metrics reporting, and inference demonstrations.

 ***